 - The exiled Jewish orphan becomes queen of an empire

-- The unbendingly righteous Mordecai goes from death row to great honor – second only to the king himself
+- The unbendingly righteous Mordecai is raised up from death row to high esteem – second only to the king himself

 - The evil Haman is hung on his own enormous gallows that he prepared for Mordecai